Money and Debt

 Are there any lending limits for VA Home Loans?

 There may be lending limits depending on how much the service member or veteran is eligible for a VA loan entitlement.
-The entitlement amount will vary depending on the cost of homes in an area.
+The entitlement amount will vary depending on the cost of homes of an area.

 Lending limits are tied to the loan entitlement amount a service member receives, meaning that the more entitlement a service member is eligible for, the more money they can borrow from a lender.